Last updated on July 13th, 2022 at 08:41 pm

-I live in an apartment with a galley kitchen, and so the top of my refrigerator doubles as additional, and much needed, storage space.
-Now that my son is on table food, it seems that there’s suddenly many more boxes of dry food jammed up there on top of the fridge.
+I live in an apartment with a galley kitchen, so the top of my refrigerator doubles as additional, and needed storage space.
+Now that my son is on table food, it seems that there are suddenly many more boxes of dry food jammed up there on top of the fridge.
 And it doesn’t look so nice.

-I purchased several of the 0.9 quart and 1.5 quart sizes and found them to be just the right size to store my son’s cereals, pastas and snacks, but there are much larger sizes as well to store just about any food item.
-Once I got them home, doubt creeped into my mind: the POP containers were BPA-free, but what about PVC?
+I purchased several of the 0.9 quart and 1.5 quart sizes and found them to be just the right size to store my son’s cereals, pasta, and snacks, but there are much larger sizes as well to store just about any food item.
+Once I got them home, doubt crept into my mind: the POP containers were BPA-free, but what about PVC?

 I emailed OXO’s customer service and was pleased that someone emailed me back within 24 hours that all POP containers are PVC/phthalate-free as well as BPA-free.